openbabel/documentation/Command-line_tools/babel.rst

   If only input and output files are given, Open Babel will guess the file type from the filename extension.
 For information on the file formats supported by Open Babel, please see :ref:`file formats`.

 -a <options>
     Format-specific input options.
-See ``-H <format-ID>`` for options allowed by a particular format
+Use ``-H <format-ID>`` to see options allowed by a particular format, or see the appropriate section in :ref:`file formats`.
 --add <list>
-    Add properties (for SDF, CML, etc.) from descriptors in list --addinindex
+    Add properties (for SDF, CML, etc.) from descriptors in list.
+Use ``-L descriptors`` to see available descriptors.
+--addinindex
     Append input index to title (that is, the index `before` any filtering) --addoutindex
     Append output index to title (that is, the index `after` any filtering) --addtotitle <text>
-    Append the text after the each molecule title --append <list>
+    Append the text after each molecule title
+--append <list>
     Append properties or descriptor values appropriate for a molecule to its title.
 For more information, see :ref:`append option`.